aws-samples/sample-aws-india-compliance-mcp/README.md

 | `MCP_TRANSPORT` | `stdio` | Transport mode: `stdio` for local, `streamable-http` for remote |
 | `MCP_HOST` | `127.0.0.1` | Host for HTTP transport |
 | `MCP_PORT` | `8000` | Port for HTTP transport |

+**Disclaimer:** This is a sample tool for educational and assessment purposes.
+  It performs read-only operations and does not modify AWS resources.
+  Users should validate compliance findings against their specific regulatory requirements and consult qualified compliance professionals.

 ## License